-The Keage Incline「蹴上インクライン」, located near Nanzen-ji Temple in Higashiyama, Kyoto is a 582-meter long slope with old railroad tracks running up it.
+The Keage Incline「蹴上インクライン」is located near Nanzen-ji Temple in Higashiyama, Kyoto.
+It is a 582-meter long slope with old railroad tracks running up it.

 It’s a great experience to stroll along the tracks covered with cherry petals.

-Today, the tracks are open to the public as a walking path and it is a famous spot for viewing cherry blossom in spring.
-Visitors can see a breathtaking scenery, with beautiful rows of cherry blossom trees on both sides of the railroad tracks from the end of March to early April.
+Today, the tracks are open to the public as a walking path, and it is a famous spot for viewing cherry blossom in spring.
+Especially visitors can see a breathtaking scenery, with beautiful rows of cherry blossom trees on both sides of the railroad tracks from the end of March to early April.

-There is a free museum behind the old red brick building nearby and the old red brick aqueduct by Nanzen-ji Temple, you should visit.
+In addition, there is a free museum behind the old red brick building nearby, and you should definitely visit the old red brick aqueduct by Nanzen-ji Temple.

-Lake Biwa canal was important transport route between Kyoto and Lake Biwa between 1891 and 1948 for transporting a variety of things from water, passengers to cargo like sake, rice and soy sauce.
-The Keage Incline was closed since no transportation using boats but it was completely restored in 1977 to preserve its industrial heritage, and was designated as a National Historical Site in 1996.
+Indeed Lake Biwa canal was important transport route between Kyoto and Lake Biwa between 1891 and 1948.
+And It transported a variety of things such as water, passengers to cargo like sake, rice and soy sauce.
+However the Keage Incline was closed since no transportation using boats but it was completely restored in 1977 to preserve its industrial heritage, and was designated as a National Historical Site in 1996.
 This old rail system is the longest of its kind in the world.
 The replica of a small transport boat on top of a trolley is placed on one of the tracks.